Large Yellow Underwing

 Adults: Mature moths have forewings which are relatively narrow and smoothly curved at the bottom.
 These can vary from brown to reddy-brown with a black dot on the edge of each wing.
 The characteristic hindwings are yellow, with a black band at the bottom.
 Larvae: Cutworms are usually green, brown, grey, or yellow soft-bodied caterpillars, often with black longitudinal stripes or dashes, and semi-circles, measuring up to 2.5cm in length.
 Eggs: Spherical and pale yellow when freshly laid, darkening slightly with age.
 Laid beneath leaves of plants in large clusters in areas of overgrowth.

-Defoliate plants and complete destruction of seedlings, stem and entire plant.
+Defoliate plants.
 Stems can be 'cut', causing plants to collapse.
+Complete destruction of seedlings.
 Cutworm droppings.
 Leaves can be stripped.
 Moths are readily attracted to porch lights and lamps.